North Carolina Court Records

 How To Find An Inmate In North Carolina?

-A person seeking information on where an inmate is being held, or information regarding the inmate’s committal in any of the state prisons or correctional facilities may use the offender search provided by the NCDPS.
+Searchers seeking information on where an inmate is being held, or information regarding the inmate’s committal in any state prisons or correctional facilities, may use the offender search provided by the NCDPS.
 Interested persons may find an inmate on the NCDPS’ platform using the following details:

-- Inmates status - whether the person is an active inmate, released, on probation, on parole
+- Inmate's status - whether the person is an active inmate, released, on probation, or on parole

 - First and last name of the inmate, along with the middle initial